Unifying Self-Supervised Clustering and Energy-Based Models: Proof of Lemma 9

 The NeSy constraint loss is defined as:

-The probability of the constraint $p(c|\Theta)$ is defined in terms of a set of rules $\mathcal{R}$ and a set of probabilistic facts $\mathcal{F} = \{f_1 \ldots f_n\}$ with their respective probabilities $p_1 \ldots p_n$.
-For this setting, there are 30 probabilistic facts, one for each possible classifications of each digit.
-The probability of each classification $p(y|x;\Theta)$ is thus parameterized by the neural network.
+where $\mathbf{x_i}$ is now an arbitrary number of images in each data point.
+For this experiment, these are the three MNIST images $\mathbf{x_i} = (x^1_i,x^2_i,x^3_i)$.
+The probability of the constraint $p(c|\mathbf{x_i};\Theta)$ is defined in terms of a set of rules $\mathcal{R}$ and a set of probabilistic facts $\mathcal{F} = \{f_1 \ldots f_n\}$ with probabilities $p(f_j|\mathbf{x_i};\Theta)$.
+For this setting, there are 30 probabilistic facts, one for each possible classifications of each digit, with their probabilities is thus parameterized by the neural network.
+The probability of the facts is thus .

 Each subset $F \subset \mathcal{F}$ defines a possible world $w_F = \{a~|~\mathcal{R} \cup F \models a\}$, i.e. the set of all atoms $a$ entailed by the rules and the facts in $F$.
 In this setting, this is a total assignment of classes to digits, and the truth value of the constraint.
 The probability of the constraint is the sum of the probability of each possible world (i.e. classifications of the digits) in which the constraint holds.

-Where the probability of the possible world is defined as the product of the probability $p$ of each fact that is true in this possible word, and $1-p$ of each fact that does not hold in the possible world.
+Where the probability of the possible world is defined as the product of the probability of each fact that is true in this possible word, and one minus the probability of each fact that does not hold in the possible world.

 It is a specifically interesting use case for representation learning, since when only the constraint probability is optimized, the neural network tends to collapse onto the trivial solution of classifying each digit as a $0$, as shown in \citep{manhaeve2018deepproblog, manhaeve2021deepproblog,sansone2023learning,sansone2023learning2}.
 This is a logically correct solution, but an undesirable solution.
 Optimizing the uniformity objective should prevent this collapse.
 A neural network should be able to correctly classify MNIST digits by using the SSL training objective and the logical constraint.
 Here, the focus is on the small data regime, and see whether the logical constraint is able to provide additional information.
 Further details about the hyperparameters and experimental setup are available in Appendix~K. We evaluate the model by measuring the accuracy and NMI of the ResNet model on the MNIST test dataset for different numbers of training examples.
 The results are shown in Table~\ref{tab:nesy_result}.
 Here, the \# examples indicates the number of addition examples, which each have $3$ MNIST digits.
 The results show that, without the NeSy constraint, the mean accuracy is low for all settings.
 The NMI is higher, however, and increases as there is more data available.
 This is expected, since the model is able to learn how to cluster from the data, but unable to learn how to classify.
 By including the constraint loss, the accuracy improves, as the model now has information on which cluster belongs to which class.
 Furthermore, it also has a positive effect on the NMI, as we have additional information on the clustering which is used by the model.
 These results show us that the proposed method is beneficial to learn to correctly recognize MNIST images using only a weakly-supervised constraint.
 Furthermore, we show that the proposed method can leverage the constraint to further improve NMI and classification accuracy.